flamerecca/flamerecca.github.io/WIB.md

 The right thing takes forever to design, but it is quite small at every point along the way.
 To implement it to run fast is either impossible or beyond the capabilities of most implementors.

-The two scenarios correspond to Common Lisp and Scheme.
+上面兩個場景分別對應 Common Lisp 和 Scheme。

 The first scenario is also the scenario for classic artificial intelligence software.